 Today, we are going to show you how to set up a literate programming environment, allowing you to use an IDE (VS Code) and an interactive computing environment (Jupyter), without leaving your browser, for free, in under 5 minutes.
 You’ll even see how VSCode and Jupyter work together automatically!
 But first, what is literate programming?
-And how did I got from a skeptic to a big fan of literate programming in a month?
+And how did I go from skeptic to a zealot of literate programming?

 Literate programming is a programming paradigm introduced by Donald Knuth in which a computer program is given an explanation of its logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which compilable source code can be generated.
 According to Knuth, literate programming provides higher-quality programs by forcing programmers to explicitly state the thoughts behind the program.
 This process makes poorly thought-out design decisions more obvious.
 Knuth also claims that literate programming provides a first-rate documentation system, which is not an add-on, but is grown naturally in the process of exposition of one’s thoughts during a program’s creation.
 1

 When I first learned about literate programming, I was quite skeptical.
 For the longest time, I had wrongly equated Jupyter notebooks with literate programming.
 Indeed, Jupyter is a brilliant interactive computing system, which was awarded the Association of Computing Machinery (ACM) Software System Award, and is loved by many developers.
 However, Jupyter falls short of the literate programming paradigm for the following reasons:2

 - It can be difficult to compile source code from notebooks.

 - It can be difficult to diff and use version control with notebooks because they are not stored in plain text.